zhangxingshuo/Project-Euler/README.md

 ## Useful solutions
 Euler #004 has a function that tests if a number is a palindrome.

-Euler #007 has the Sieve of Eratosthenes, an efficient algorithm for generating n prime numbers.
+Euler #007 has the Sieve of Eratosthenes, an efficient algorithm for generating <i>n</i> prime numbers.

 Euler #017 has an interesting, if not very useful, dictionary that has letter counts for each number.